 Our tours and programs are most suitable for ages 12-13 (7th grade) and up.

 We do not have a lunchroom, cafe, or any food facilities on-site for groups.
-However, there is a lovely park right across the street that many groups choose to picnic in (Independence National Historical Park).
+However, there is a lovely park right down the street that many groups choose to picnic in (Independence National Historical Park).
 Please note that food and drinks are not allowed inside the gallery spaces, as it risks attracting pests or causing water damage to our artifacts.

 On our first floor you will find wheelchair-accessible water fountains, a water bottle filling station, a coat check with free lockers (unattended), and a men’s and women’s restroom.
 Each of our first-floor restrooms have 4-5 stalls.